-As seen in Figure 11, the top operators in the Heritage field by production (Encana, Shell and ARC) differ from those in the Northern Montney (Progress, Painted Pony and Storm Resources).
+As seen in Figure 11, the top gas producers in the Heritage field by production (Encana, Shell and ARC) differ from those in the Northern Montney (Progress, Painted Pony and Storm Resources).
 Operators focus within specific areas to optimize on operating, infrastructure and facility costs.
-Production for most operators increased significantly in 2016, supported by improved completion techniques and new facilities.
+Limited wells are drilled outside of these focus areas for reserves delineation and land continuation obligations.
+Production for most operators increased significantly in 2017, supported by improved completion techniques and new facilities.

-Figure 11: Top 10 Operators in the Montney Play (2016)
+Figure 11: Top 10 Gas Producers in Montney Play 2017